roman-mueller/puppet-docs/source/background/ssl/cert_anatomy.markdown

 A CA Certificate
 -----

 CA certificates are similar to other certificates, with a few critical differences.
-CA certs include different sets of permissions, and may have a circular "Issuer" reference.
+CA certs include different sets of permissions, and can sometimes have a circular "Issuer" reference.

 ### PEM File